kristian-lange-tw/JATOS_docs_v3/pages/jatos.js-Reference.md

 ### `jatos.catchAndLogErrors`

-Convenience function that sends all 'error' and 'unhandledrejection' events and 'console.error' and 'console.warn' calls to [JATOS' server log](Troubleshooting.html#read-log-file-in-the-browser).
+**Since JATOS version >= 3.5.6** - Convenience function that sends all 'error' and 'unhandledrejection' events and 'console.error' and 'console.warn' calls to [JATOS' server log](Troubleshooting.html#read-log-file-in-the-browser).
 This is useful in debugging.

 **Example**